EdwardVNguyen/snake-game/README.md

 # Installation
 > [!IMPORTANT]
-> You must have already installed SFML on your platform.
+> You must have already installed the SFML library on your platform.
 For more information, go to the official SFML website.

 ```
 git clone git@github.com:EdwardVNguyen/snake-game.git